Astros vs. Marlins Player Props Betting Odds

 Tucker Stats

-- Tucker has recorded 127 hits with 29 doubles, 22 home runs and 58 walks.
+- Tucker has put up 127 hits with 29 doubles, 22 home runs and 59 walks.
 He has driven in 88 runs with 24 stolen bases.

 Tucker Recent Games